cityssm/itWorkshops/2019-09-excel/speakingNotes.md

 A "Create PivotChart" window should appear.

-- Ensure that the "Table\Range" field has "Table1" in it.
+- Ensure that the "Table/Range" field has "Table1" in it.
+- Ensure that "New Worksheet" is selected as the target.
 - Click "OK".

 A new sheet will appear with an empty PivotTable and PivotChart.